Master-Kiwi/RubiksCube/README.md

 This project was started to learn basics about machine-learning technics.
 It's initial goal is to develop a ML-agent that can solve the Classic 3x3x3 Rubik's Cube.
 This project should not be a copy-paste-modify (until it works) project that just uses code-snippets from other people, it is started from scratch with the intention to also improve python coding skills.
-To simplify the ML, this part wil not be re-written from scratch, instead it should use a ML-framework that is capable of doing the job (e.g. tensorflow)
+To simplify the ML, this part wil not be re-written from scratch, instead it should use a ML-framework that is capable of doing the job (e.g. tensorflow, openAIgym)

 Depending on the outcome of the project and it's hardware-requirements (memory / CPU) the code should be ported to a embedded system (Microcontroller or SBC single-board-computer like RPI) that controls motors / actuators to solve the game in the real world.
 There is a cube solver machine that can be built with LEGO technic EV3.
 Control of the lego-technic-motors  without the EV3 computer is quite simple with H-Bridge circuit.
 I think it won't be necessary to control the motor speed with PWM so simple ON/OF for constant time should do it
 Search youtube if interested: https://www.youtube.com/watch?v=wilUgG3PjBw